Topics Overview¶

 On material of session 17.07

-The course will be concluded by the final debate (motions will be released on 17.07), after which a short course summary and a Q&A session will be held.
+The course will be concluded by the final debates, after which a short Q&A session will be held.

 Reading: see session 17.07